Can You Freeze Cheese? Yes—Here’s What You Need to Know

 Dairy products are notoriously fussy when it comes to freezing.
-But when there’s a great sale at the grocery store, it’s hard to resist the siren call of delicious two-for-$4 cheese.
+But when there’s a great sale at the grocery store, it’s hard to resist the siren call of delicious two-for-$10 bricks of cheese.
 It doesn’t last forever in the refrigerator, but can you freeze cheese?

 Yes—sometimes!
 The general rule of thumb is that freezing cheese will likely change its texture.
 If you do opt to freeze extra cheese, its best use after thawing is for cooking—the texture change becomes a moot point after it’s all melted.
 You probably don’t want to freeze the fancy stuff you bought for snacking on with homemade crackers, though.
 But frozen cheese, once thawed, would be perfect in a cheesy casserole recipe.

 Sign up for our Daily Digest newsletter for more home hacks, health tips and humour, all week long.

 Can you freeze mozzarella?